intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 .. code:: abnf

-    coopmatrix-type             = "coopmatrix<" scalar-type 2*2("x" integer-constant) "," matrix-use ">"
+    coopmatrix-type             = "coopmatrix<" number-type 2*2("x" integer-constant) "," matrix-use ">"
     matrix-use                  = "matrix_a" / "matrix_b" / "matrix_acc"

 The coopmatrix represents a matrix distributed across a subgroup, where each work-item in a subgroup stores a part of the matrix.
-The scalar-type specifies the matrix element type, the first integer-constant the number of rows, and the second integer-constant the number of columns.
+The number-type specifies the matrix element type, the first integer-constant the number of rows, and the second integer-constant the number of columns.
 The matrix-use may affect the distribution of the matrix in the subgroup, and the name refers to the position of the matrix in a matrix multiplication.